statgen/swiss/README.md

   --gwas-cat <string>
     GWAS catalog to use.
-    Default value is: fusion
+    Default value is: ebi

   --ld-gwas-source <string>
     Name of pre-configured LD source or VCF file to use when calculating LD with GWAS variants.
-    Default value is: GOT2D_2011-11
+    Default value is: 1000G_2012-03_EUR

   --list-gwas-cats
     Give a listing of all valid GWAS catalogs and their descriptions.